ROAS Calculation: The Ultimate Guide to Return On Ad Spend

 If you keep everything else the same in this formula, raising or lowering the CPC will raise or lower the end result, respectively.

-However, sometimes using certain methods to get cheaper clicks can end up with junk traffic.
-This can hurt your conversion rate in the long run.
+However, sometimes, using certain methods to get cheaper clicks can result in junk traffic, which can hurt your conversion rate in the long run.

 4. Landing Page Conversion Rate